1. Teaching and Study

 The international orientation and networking are part and parcel of the recipe for success of the University of Leoben.

-- More than 75 nations are represented among the students at the University of Leoben
+- About 80 nations are represented among the students at the University of Leoben

 - 16 percent of the students come from abroad

 The research profile of the University of Leoben, which has a unique position in Central Europe, extends across the entire value creation chain.
 The new focus on energy technology amplifies the traditional areas of research.

 The University of Leoben is networked in a unique way all across Austria with partners from the business world as well as science and scholarship.
 This includes:

 - PCCL: Polymer Competence Center Leoben

 - Erich Schmid Institut: Kooperation mit der Österreichischen Akademie der Wissenschaften

 - CD-Labors: Christian Doppler Labors

 - ZAT: Zentrum für Angewandte Technologie (in German)